Bhanunamikaze/JenkinsVulnFinder/README.md

 - Detect Jenkins authentication type (RBAC, Matrix-based Security, or OAuth).
 - Identify Jenkins version.
 - Check for anonymous access and CSRF protection.
+- Check for CLI, Script Console Access
 - Retrieve job visibility, node details, and stored credentials.
+- Check if Signups are allowed
 - Check plugin versions and updates.
 - Brute-force Jenkins credentials using custom username and password lists.
 - Perform directory/path enumeration with a wordlist.